Research Opportunities

 • Masters research: supervision and in some cases scholarship opportunities are available for qualified students interested in masters research projects with the Trusted Networks Lab

-• Undergraduate research: capstone project supervision and internship opportunities with TNL or its partners are available to interested undergraduate or honors students
+• Undergraduate research: capstone project supervision and internship opportunities with TNL are available to interested undergraduate or honors students

 • Postdoctoral research fellowships: the TNL may occasionally advertise open postdoctoral research fellowship opportunities